Furnishing Your Apartment

 By Erin Kandel

-Thankfully, bolstered by advice from my flat-dwelling friends, some help from family, and a lot of scrupulous bargain hunting, I successfully pieced together a fully furnished apartment (for a reasonable price) within a month of signing my first lease.
+Thankfully, bolstered by advice from my apartment-dwelling friends, some help from family, and a lot of scrupulous bargain hunting, I successfully pieced together a fully furnished apartment (for a reasonable price) within a month of signing my first lease.
 Best of all, I banished dorm room furniture to my distant memory.
-Here are a few guidelines to help first-time furniture shoppers do the same.
+Here are a few guidelines to help apartment newbs do the same.

 Before You Buy